Guyana (Demerara)

 Enmore : Continuous wooden column

-Versailles: Pot still with wooden vat
+Versailles: pot still with wooden vat

-Diamond : Double Coffey Steel Column
+Diamond : Coffey steel double column

-Uitvlugt: Savalle Column
+Uitvlugt: Savalle column

-What are the famous "Marks"?
+What do the famous "Marks" stand for?

 Guyana rums